Call or text Daniel Kreith 24/7 on 086 076 2191

 If you are facing criminal charges in Ireland, it is important to understand the role of the judge and jury in your trial.
-This article will provide an overview of the key functions of these two entities and their importance in determining the outcome of your case.
+This article gives an overview of their key functions and their importance in determining the outcome of a case.
+If you are facing trial before a judge and jury and need to speak to a solicitor, call Daniel Kreith on 086 076 2191 (24/7).

 The Role of the Judge